How to integrate Ashby MCP with LlamaIndex

 Tools

-Add Candidate TagAdd a tag to a candidate.
+Add Candidate TagAdd a tag to a candidate in Ashby.

 Change Application SourceChange the source attribution of an application.

-Change Application StageMove an application to a different interview stage.
+Change Application StageMove an application to a different interview stage in the hiring pipeline.

-Create ApplicationCreate a new application for a candidate to a specific job.
+Create ApplicationCreate a new job application by associating a candidate with a job opening in Ashby ATS.

 Create CandidateCreate a new candidate in the system.